 ARC-funded research centres support large teams to undertake focused and sustained investigations into, and find solutions to, challenging and important problems.
 The funding enables groups of first-class researchers to come together to work on a problem and to leverage additional research funding from other sources.

 ARC Centres of Excellence are prestigious foci of expertise through which high-quality researchers maintain and develop Australia’s international standing in research areas of national priority.
-Through ARC Centres of Excellence, a high level of collaboration occurs between universities and other organisations in Australia and overseas.
+Through the ARC Centres of Excellence scheme, a high level of collaboration occurs between universities and other organisations in Australia and overseas.

 Applications for funding of ARC Centres of Excellence are invited periodically.

 - National Centre for Groundwater Research and Training, with the National Water Commission

 The Special Research Initiatives scheme provides funding for new and emerging fields of research and builds capacity in strategically important areas.